 Kati and I lived in Cologne, Germany in 2016/2017.
 Living abroad is an amazing experience.
 However, getting the official documents to live abroad can be a frustrating process.
-I’ve compiled all the information I wish I had had before starting the visa process in Germany.
+I’ve compiled all the information I wish I had had before starting the German student visa process.

-This article is applicable for U.S. citizens who want to learn German while living abroad in Germany (for more than three months).
-These are the 11 steps I took in order to acquire a student visa.
+This article is applicable for U.S. citizens who want to learn German while living abroad in Germany (for more than 90 days).
+These are the 11 steps I took in order to acquire a German Student Visa.
 None of these steps, apart from securing a place to live (for the first five weeks), were completed prior to arriving in Germany.
 I’ve also included a few extra steps, for when you leave the country.

-How to Get a German Visa in 11 Steps
+How to Get a German Student Visa in 11 Steps

-As an American citizen, we can travel for free throughout the EU for up to three months.
-So, when you arrive, you have three months before needing your visa.
+As an American citizen, we can travel for free throughout the EU Schengen Area for up to 90 days in a 180 days period.
+So, when you arrive, you have three months before needing your German Student Visa.
 However, it’s important to start this process as soon as possible, because some of these steps may take longer than expected.

 The Mietvertrag, rental contract, is created by whoever is subletting or leasing the apartment, or room to you.
 There are templates online that they can use.
 You need a signed rental agreement in order to officially register as a resident in a German city.